J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 </figure>
 <br>
 <br>

+I included this task because I wanted to see how good a large language model is at pretending to be a person.

+Here is the task:

 You are a player in a game.
 Some of the players in the game are humans and others are computers.
 You do not know which is which.
 Each player must provide a single english sentence.
 The aim of the game is for the human players to determine which of the other players are human and which are are not, based only upon this single submitted sentence.
 Your goal is to provide a sentence which convinces the other players that you are a human.